Intrigued by Humanity

 Of special note is the fanfic Anthropology, in which Lyra behaves much like an obsessed ufologist in our world, convinced humans are or at least were real.
 The series deals with the problems and worries this causes her surroundings, Lyra's growing paranoia that the Government is covering up the existence of humans and the revelation that humanity is real, but extinct in Equestria.
 However, there are humans in another, parallel world that seems to be our Earth... and Lyra is human herself, and somehow came over to Equestria as a baby.

-- A Mighty Demon Slayer Grooms Some Ponies does this to Heart Throb, a My Little Pony And Friends character (a highly romantically-minded pony.)
-She has read so much of Megan's human stories that she finds herself unrealistically pining for a grand wedding with a handsome hunk, and thinks only among humans truly beautiful love can be found.
+- A Mighty Demon Slayer Grooms Some Ponies does this to Heart Throb, a My Little Pony 'n Friends character (a highly romantically-minded pony.)
+She has read so much of Megan's human stories that she finds herself unrealistically pining for a grand wedding with a handsome hunk, and thinks only among humans can truly beautiful love be found.
 Unfortunately, at the time the ponies are still desperately trying to preserve their species which has a highly unbalanced gender ratio, so every mare must become a part of a stallion's harem.

 - In Sly Wits Paradise, when Celestia and Luna were very young, they were very fascinated on humans in general when their father Whip Scar told stories about them.
 Though he doesn't like to recall his life with his previous owner, who was very abusive (thus Whip Scar's name).

 - The German film Wings of Desire (and its (a) sequel Faraway, So Close! & (b) Foreign Remake City of Angels) depict an angel who becomes human for the love of a good woman.

 Starman: We are... interested in your species...You are a strange species, not like any other — and you would be surprised how many there are.
 Intelligent but savage.
 Shall I tell you what I find beautiful about you?
 You are at your very best when things are worst.